digital-land/aws-batch-docker/README.md

 Also in this repo are the following

-[Pipeline run script](pipeline_run.sh) - this is used for pipeline repositories to make an push datasets to s3
+[Pipeline run script](pipeline_run.sh) - this is used for pipeline repositories to make and push datasets to s3

 [Builder run script](builder_run.sh) - this is used for builder repositories (entity, tiles-builder datasette)